zorrrooo/End-to-End_Data-Analytics-Project-_on-Healthcare-Data/README.md

 4. Visualization development in Power BI
 5. Readmission trend analysis and business insights

+## Excel Analysis

+- Created pivot tables and KPI summaries
+- Analyzed readmission trends by gender and age
+- Generated statistical summaries for procedures and medications

+## SQL Analysis

+SQL was used to:
+- Aggregate patient encounter data
+- Identify high-risk age groups
+- Analyze readmission frequency patterns

 ## Python Analysis

 Python was used for: